Data Privacy Statement

 13. How to contact us

-If you have any questions about this Data Privacy Statement or your personal information, please contact our Data Protection Officer at email@example.com or by writing to them at Data Protection Officer, Dundalk Credit Union, Market Street, Dundalk, Co.
+If you have any questions about this Data Privacy Statement or your personal information, please contact our Data Protection Representative at email@example.com or by writing to them at Data Protection Representative, Dundalk Credit Union, Market Street, Dundalk, Co.
 Louth.

 We will make changes to this Data Privacy Statement from time to time, particularly when we change how we use your information, and change our technology or products.
 An up-to-date version of this notice will be available on our website.
 You may also request a copy of the most recent version of this Data Privacy Statement by contacting us.